DawidSitnik/Question-Answering-System/Documentation.md

 In that case, the loss function is the sum of the cross-entropy loss for the start and end locations.
 It is minimized using Adam Optimizer.

-### Data Preprocessing
-To obtain vector representation of the text the GloVe Stanford embedding was used.
-GloVe performs training on aggregated global word-word co-occurrence statistics from a corpus and the resulting representation showcase interesting linear substructures of the word vector space.
-For the tokenization of the words, the basic tokenizer was used.
-In the end, the context with the question was converted to token ids indexed against the entire vocabulary.

 ## BERT Model
 ### Introduction
 BERT( Bidirectional Encoder Representations from Transformers) method of pre-training language representations.
 With the use of pre-trained BERT models, we can utilize pre-trained memory information of sentence structure, language, and text grammar-related memory of large corpus of millions, or billions, of annotated training examples, that it has trained.